 It's the dog days of summer, the beach is calling your name, and the last thing you want to do is a workout.

-Pair that with the time of year for vacations, BBQ's, maybe some final plans with the family before the kids head back to school next month, and you get the worst month in fitness.
+It’s the time of year for vacations, BBQ's, maybe some final plans with the family before the kids head back to school next month, it can be the worst month for workout frequency.

 That's totally okay.

 Complaining about it, being negative about it, and worst case, not doing anything, is the last thing we want to do.

 This time of year I always remind everyone (myself included) of the laps around a track analogy.

 If our journey is a track, and results or drive is measured by the speed or distance at which we cover the lap, August may be a "walking" month.